Robert Frost: An American Poet Revisits Old Haunts in England

 And would suffice.

 Frost won four Pulitzer Prizes for his poetry — one of a very small handful of writers to have won so many — and remains, a full half-century after his death in 1963, one of the most celebrated and popular American literary voices of the 20th century.
-Here, on his 140th birthday (he was born March 26, 1874, in San Francisco), LIFE.com pays tribute to the man and the artist with a series of photos made by Howard Sochurek in England in 1957.
+Here, LIFE.com pays tribute to the man (b.
+March 26, 1874, in San Francisco) and the artist with a series of photos made by Howard Sochurek in England in 1957.

 Frost’s life was marked by enormous loss: only two of his and his wife Elinor’s six children outlived him.
 Elinor died in 1938.
 Frost himself suffered from depression, as did several other members of his family.
 And yet he left behind a body of work as clear-eyed and as uplifting as that of any American writer before him, or since.